Our Work

 WEEKEND FUEL KITS

-Every Friday, City of Good delivers fresh, nutritious, kid-friendly meals to children living as guests of Interfaith Sanctuary.
-Kits are prepared by our long-time local restaurant partners – Certified Kitchen & Bakery and Roots Zero Waste Market – and provide enough food to last through the weekend.
-In 2022 alone, we delivered more than 9,000 meals to children staying at Interfaith.
+One of City of Good’s flagship programs, the Weekend Fuel Kit program centers on providing fresh, nutritious, child-friendly meals to children experiencing food and nutrition insecurity.
+Kits are lovingly prepared by our long-time local restaurant partners – Certified Kitchen & Bakery and Roots Zero Waste Market – and provide enough food to last through the weekend.
+Since 2020, we have delivered more than 80,000 meals to children living as guests at Interfaith Sanctuary and students at Boise School District Community Schools.

 SENIOR FUEL KITS

-In the fall of 2022, City of Good began partnering with Southwest Idaho Area 3 Senior Services (SWIA3) to bring weekly meal kits to low income seniors (60+) that have barriers to accessing food.
-Kits consist of six ready-to-eat meals produced by partner restaurants using 30% locally sourced food with senior nutritional needs in mind.
-Our partner restaurants on this project include: Bittercreek Alehouse, Gaston’s Bakery, Lemon Tree, and Bardenay.
-Since the program launched, City of Good has provided over 3,500 meals to seniors and their caregivers.
+City of Good partners with Southwest Idaho Area 3 Senior Services Agency (SWIA3) to bring meal kits to low-income seniors (60+) that have barriers to accessing local, nutritious food.
+Kits consist of six ready-to-eat meals prepared with senior nutritional needs in mind and at least 30% locally-sourced ingredients.
+Meals are made with care by Bittercreek Alehouse, Gaston’s Bakery, Lemon Tree, and Bardenay.
+Since the program launched in the fall of 2022, we have distributed over 7,000 meals to recipient locations including senior housing communities, the VA Medical Center, and Interfaith Sanctuary’s medically-fragile unit.

 MEALS FOR REFUGEES

 In November 2021, we began partnering with local refugee resettlement agencies like the Idaho Office for Refugees (IOR) to ensure that refugees resettling in Boise receive hearty, locally prepared and culturally familiar meals.
 For nearly a year, City of Good delivered hundreds of meals per week to refugees staying in Boise, without kitchens or shared space, until permanent housing could be located.
-We have delivered nearly 15,000 meals during that time and are ready to answer the call if future need arises.
-Our partnership with the IOR continues and in early 2023 we began delivering food on a weekly basis to the English Language Center’s (ELC) afternoon program for young adults.
+We delivered nearly 15,000 meals during that time and are ready to answer the call if future need arises.
+Our partnership with the IOR continues and in 2023 we delivered food on a weekly basis to the REACH (Refugees Empowered to Achieve) after school program for young adults.

 FOOD PANTRY PROJECT